 Language Select : English Espanol Polski -Sign up for Email Updates

-Global Finishing Solutions has the longest history of any other manufacturer of spray booth environments, dating back to 1888, as the result of the evolution of spray booths and the advancement of the most successful manufacturers in the industry.
-Recognizable brand names such as DeVilbiss, Team Blowtherm, JBI and Binks are all a part of the creation of the company known today as GFS.
+Global Finishing Solutions® (GFS) has the longest history of any other manufacturer of spray booth environments, with roots dating back to 1888.
+Recognizable brand names such as JBI, Blu-Surf and Team Blowtherm are all a part of the creation of the company known today as GFS.

 After 10 years of national sales experience in the spray booth industry, Jerry Bowe started JBI (Jerry Bowe, Inc.) in Osseo, Wisconsin.
 The company began producing spray booths and related finishing products for the automotive, industrial, and aerospace industries.